-What is the difference between a structural snag list and a basic snag list?
+What is the difference between a Structural Building Regulations Review and a snag list?

-- A structural snag list is performed by a trained and qualified professional.
+- A structural building regulations review is performed by a trained and qualified professional.

-- A structural snag list will report on issues that will adversely affect the value of the property.
+- A structural building regulations review will report on issues that will adversely affect the value of the property.

-- A structural snag list will cost more than a basic snag list because it is performed by a qualified professional,
+- A structural building regulations review will cost more than a snag list because it is performed by a qualified professional building engineer.

-- The surveyor will have current PI insurance
+- The engineer will have current PI insurance

-- The surveyor will have undertaken regular training, and will have up to date knowledge of current building regulations.
+- The engineer undertakes regular training, and will have up to date knowledge of current building regulations.

-- You will be supplied with a professional and valuable report, that your developer should take action on.
+- Clients are supplied with a professional and valuable report, that their developer should take action on.

-- The report will include additional advice, information and direction to help you understand structural certificates/documentation for the property that may be provided by the developer/builder.
+- The report will include additional advice, information and direction to help clients understand structural certificates/documentation for the property that may be provided by the developer/builder.

-- You will be able to discuss any issues reported on with a qualified professional.
+- Clients are able to discuss any issues reported on with a qualified professional.

-- A basic snag list is typically performed by an unqualified person.
+- A snag list is typically performed by an unqualified person.

-- A basic snag list is usually cheaper than a structural snag list.
+- A snag list is usually cheaper than a structural building regulations review.

-- PI insurance is generally only available to professionals with a recognised qualification, therefore basic snag lists often are not protected by PI insurance
+- PI insurance is generally only available to professionals with a recognised qualification, therefore snag lists often are not protected by PI insurance.

 - You may be supplied with a list of minor building and cosmetic issues that will not adversely affect the value of the property.

-- A basic snag list will not provide a sufficient report for important structural issues.
+- A snag list will not provide a report that can be relied upon for important structural issues.

 - A typical snagger will concentrate their attention on identifying individual cosmetic issues.
 Their emphasis is not focused on the structure of the property.
 They may not even understand or recognise what is required under building regulation standards.

-Here at Property Health Check Ltd we only supply Structural Snag Lists.
-Our aim is to provide you with information about the structural soundness of the property, and to help you understand any reported deficiencies that could affect the value of the property, before completing the sale.
+Property Health Check Ltd only supply Structural Building Regulations Reviews.
+Our aim is to provide a client with information about the structural soundness of the property, and to help them understand any reported deficiencies that could affect the value of the property, before completing the sale.

 GET YOUR FREE ONLINE QUOTE NOW »